demisto/content/Packs/Phishing/README.md

 - Engages with the user throughout the investigation - updating them when their email is received and starts to be investigated, and whether it is found to be malicious or benign.

-# Best Practices & Suggestions
+##### Best Practices & Suggestions
 - The email received in the designated phishing inbox should be an email **containing** the potential phishing email as a file attachment, so that the headers of the original suspected email are retained.
 - Using Gmail or EWS v2 work best with the use case.
-- Auto-extract should not be turned off, so that all indicators are properly extracted and analyzed.
+- If phishing emails are forwarded instead of attached as files, Auto extract should not be turned off so that all indicators are properly extracted and analyzed.
 - Configuring the optional configurations can greatly enhance the investigation.

-# Visualization
+##### Visualization
 ![Phishing_Investigation_Generic_v2](https://raw.githubusercontent.com/demisto/content/7a20daa4d3560df3be0d2f3f41c00d43ac1a1e23/Packs/Phishing/doc_files/Phishing_Investigation_Generic_v2.png)